aloreaux/propTypst/templates/quote.typ

 #set par(leading: 0.35em, spacing: 1.5em, justify: true)

+/* TODO: have to add multiple quotes for all the markets */

 = Testimonial
 #set align(horizon)
 #quote(block: true, attribution: [#emph(text(size: 12pt)[Production Manager])])[We are very pleased with the start-to-finish process that Donnegan had provided.
 The system operates exactly as promised and I am very pleased how everything went.